 You want to build and sell pieces of furniture or other wood projects, and you want to use plans you bought over the internet, from such venues as Fine Wood Working, Wood Magazine, or Plans Now – but is that legal?
 Isn’t there a copyright issue?
 The answer will surprise you.

 The short answer is, yes, you can do that legally.
-I found the answer from this blog at Custommade.com, a site that brings together buyers and crafters.
+I found the answer from this blog at Finewoodworking.com.
 From the article:

 ”…Ironically, copyrights, which protect most manifestations of artistic design and expression, are available to protect sketches of furniture designs, and photographs contained in a furniture catalog, but do not provide much, if, any intellectual property protection to the physical furniture built based on the designs in those photographs.
 [Habersham Plantation Corporation v.
 Country Concepts et al, 209 U.S.P.Q.
 711 (Ga.
 1980)] Thus, an artisan is prohibited under copyright law from making a copy of a manufacturer’s own photo, but is not necessarily prohibited from recreating the piece of furniture shown in the photo, unless that furniture design incorporates some kind of sculpture work or graphic print embellishment that is in itself a design separate from the piece of furniture.
 This is what the law calls “conceptual separability.”
 Absent a plausible argument that the overall design of a piece of furniture can, in effect, exist by itself as a work of art apart from its functionality as a piece of furniture, copyright law is unavailable to guard against wholesale copying of the article.
 For example, an artisan cannot obtain copyright protection for a fabric-covered chair per se, but may copyright the design of the fabric that covers that chair or the elaborate sculpture work that adorns the back or leg of the chair ….”